Schvenn/Compreschon/README.md

 # Compreschon
-PowerShell Module to encrypt and decrypt plaintext passwords using a personalized, custom pre-shared key.
+PowerShell module to encrypt and decrypt plaintext files using a personalized, custom, pre-shared key.

 # Overview